AviatrixSystems/Docs/HowTos/transit_firenet_workflow_aws.rst

 Example Setup for "Allow All" Policy
 *************************************

-After a firewall instance is launched, wait 5 to 15 minutes for it to come up.
+After a firewall instance is launched, wait 5 to 15 minutes for it to become available.
 Time varies for each firewall vendor.
-In addition, please follow example configuration guides as per below to build a simple policy on the firewall instance for a test validation that traffic is indeed being routed to the firewall instance.
+In addition, please follow the example configuration guides as per below to build a simple policy on the firewall instance for a test validation that traffic is indeed being routed to the firewall instance.

 Palo Alto Network (PAN)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~